sheikhtayyeb/MedVision-Real-Time-Brain-Tumor-Detection-on-Google-Cloud-AI-platform/README.md

     └── pituitary/
 ```

-The model was trained on 4,003 images and validated on 1,311 images[^1_9].
+The model was trained on 4,003 images and validated on 1,311 images.

 ## Installation Requirements